thephpleague/uri/components/host.md

 $host->isPublicSuffixValid();         //return a boolean 'true' in this example
 ~~~

+<p class="message-info">a bug fix is introduced in <code>version 4.2</code>.
+The methods always return a string to be compatible with the Host interface contract.
+Before <code>null</code> was returned.</p>

-If the data is not found the methods listed above will all return `null` except for the `Host::isPublicSuffixValid` method which will return `false`.
+If the data is not found the methods listed above will all return an **empty string** except for the `Host::isPublicSuffixValid` method which will return `false`.

 ~~~php
 <?php